cs01/gdbgui/README.md

 * Add syntax highlighting
 * Semantic source code -- i.e. hover over a variable and immediately see its value.
 * Assign values to variables / memory addresses
-* Link to educational tools about register names/meanings, instruction names/meanings, how gdb works in general (https://jvns.ca/blog/2016/08/10/how-does-gdb-work/), etc
 * Warn you if you are using an old version of gdb and there is a new one available
-* Debug a program on a smartphone since gdbgui has a responsive UI!

 If you use this at your company or for your job, I would love to hear from you -- send me an email and let me know.